Bob Jane: Personal life

 On 23 February 2007, Jane was granted a 12-month intervention order against his estranged wife, Laree Jane (born 1967).
-At the time, she was 39 and they had been married for 20 years.
+At the time, she was 39 years old and they had been married for 20 years.
 He accused her of threatening to shoot him and threatening him with a kitchen knife.
 In a Victorian County Court, on 22 January 2009, a jury found Laree Jane not guilty of five charges, including assault, related to the domestic dispute.

 Jane met Laree when he performed Grand Marshal duties for the 1986 James Hardie 1000 at Bathurst.

 Jane declared bankruptcy on 8 July 2016.

 On 28 September 2018, Jane died from prostate cancer, 21 years after his diagnosis.
 He was 88.